-The second thing you’ll notice about my lounge room is that there’s no TV.
+The second thing you’ll notice about my lounge room as seen in videos filmed prior to February 2022 is that there’s no TV.
 Instead, a short-throw projector from LG – the HF65LS Adagio 2.0 – fires onto the wall from the top shelf of the hi-fi rack.

-When I need to place the Xiaomi along the sidewall, out of sight, I use a longer AmazonBasics braided HDMI cable:
+When I need to place the TV streamers along the sidewall, out of sight, I use a longer AmazonBasics braided HDMI cable:

 🛒 (US) https://amzn.to/3FlcaLu

 🛒 (DE) https://amzn.to/3tUXb8X

 🛒 (UK) https://amzn.to/3gcx6KN